-Kristina Durante is an assistant professor in the College of Business at The University of Texas at San Antonio.
+Kristina Durante is an associate professor in the Department of Marketing at Rutgers Business School.
 She holds a Ph.D. in Social Psychology from the University of Texas, Austin, a M.A. in Social Sciences from the University of Chicago and a B.S. in Mass Communication from Boston University.
-Her research program includes three primary lines: (1) family spending decisions, (2) social influence, and (3) the biological basis of consumer behavior.
-The unifying thread linking all three areas is an evolutionary theoretical approach.
+Her research areas include: (1) women’s consumer choice and luxury spending; (2) family spending decisions, and (3) hormones and consumer behavior.
+The thread that unifies her research program is an evolutionary theoretical approach.

 Her work has appeared in several top tier academic journals including Psychological Science, Journal of Marketing Research, Journal of Consumer Research, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin and Proceedings of the Royal Society of London.
 Kristina’s research has been featured in hundreds of media outlets worldwide.
 Prior to entering academia, Kristina spent seven years as an entertainment marketing executive at Metro-Goldwyn-Mayer, RCA Records and Planet Hollywood International.

 - Judgment and Decision Making

 - Motivation, Goal Setting

 - Sexuality, Sexual Orientation